 - Improved support for RTL languages (Hebrew, Arabic)

-- Open Tagsets and Annotation Collections directly from Annotate.
+- Opening of Tagsets and Annotation Collections directly from the Annotate module

 - Small UI improvements on buttons, menu and annotation info section

 - Revised Property dialog in the Annotate module